- County Sheriff

 Steps to complete a new or renewal application

-- Complete the Minnesota Uniform Firearm Application - Permit to Carry a Pistol, signed and dated by the applicant.
+- Complete the Minnesota Uniform Firearm Application - Permit to Carry a Pistol (PDF), signed and dated by the applicant.
 You may complete the application prior to your arrival.
-Forms are also available at the Sheriff's Office for completion.
+Print forms are also available at the Sheriff's Office for completion.

 - All applications must be submitted in person.